Right to Work

 Even if workers choose not to join unions, their rights still entitle them to the same union representation as that received by union members in the same bargaining units.
 But, under the NLRA and through union-security agreements (or clauses in collective bargaining agreements), nonmembers might have to pay dues for their share of union representation, if state right to work laws don't make it illegal.
-The dues that nonmembers pay for this purpose are sometimes referred to as agency fees.
+The dues that nonmembers pay for this purpose are sometimes referred to as agency fees or fair-share fees.

 As indicated, states may enact right to work laws that expand NLRA worker union protections, as several have.
 Those that have enacted state right to work laws are commonly called right to work states.

 Right to work laws vary by state, but they generally protect the right to work without joining unions, or paying union dues or so-called agency fees.
 Some state right to work laws also reinforce the workers' rights granted by the NLRA to form and join unions, and participate in protected union activities.

 If an employer or union has violated any aspect of your right to work under the NLRA and if you're a private-sector worker not regulated by the RLA, then you may file an unfair labor practice charge with the National Labor Relations Board.
 The NLRB is a Federal government agency that enforces the NLRA.

 However, because it receives thousands of complaints annually, the NLRB might focus only on your personal interests that are also for the good of all private-sector workers; but, you're entitled to hire your own attorney to represent all of your appropriate personal interests if you wish.
 You might also be entitled to collect attorneys' fees, court costs and damages.